 When taking the initiative and meeting your new team members, do your best to meet everyone.
-Don’t only focus on the decision makers at your new company.
-Lower rung employees will notice and you’ll be seen as a shallow ladder-climber.
+Don’t only focus on the so-called decision makers at your new company.
+Lower-rung employees will notice and you may be seen as a shallow ladder-climber.

 7. Get your hands on an org chart